 Last month, Bloomberg reported that Apple’s priciest tablet line will receive a refresh this year, with updates including a faster processor, better camera, a Mini LED display – and Thunderbolt 4 connectivity.

 But, what is Thunderbolt 4?
 Read on to find out all about the next-generation of connectivity and why we want to see it on the iPad Pro this year.

 What is Thunderbolt 4?

-Thunderbolt 4 is also now required to support PCIe bandwidth speeds of 32Gbps, which means data transfers with SSDs could actually speed up as a result.
+Thunderbolt 4 is required to support PCIe bandwidth speeds of 32Gbps, meaning we could see data transfer speeds increase with SSDs.

 The newest version of Thunderbolt also supports accessories with up to four Thunderbolt 4 ports instead of the previous cap of two, and universal cables can be up to two metres long.

 Intel has stated that Thunderbolt 4 must provide 100W power for laptop charging, meaning you shouldn’t be stuck carrying multiple power cables.
 Laptops connected to a Thunderbolt dock can also be woken up by touching the mouse or keyboard now, removing an issue we saw with Thunderbolt 3.